Which New York Towns Will Opt-In (or Out) of Marijuana Dispensaries?

 What Opting-Out Means

-To be clear, New York communities cannot opt-out of adult-use legalization as a whole or deny other types of licenses such as those for cultivation, manufacturing, or delivery.
-The MRTA only gives the option of opting out of certain types of cannabis licenses.
+To be clear, New York communities could not opt-out of adult-use legalization as a whole or deny other types of licenses such as those for cultivation, manufacturing, or delivery.
+The MRTA only gave the option of opting out of certain types of cannabis licenses.

 - Possession of cannabis